rdkcentral/meta-stack-layering-support/README.md

 This approach standardizes the host toolchain and dramatically reduces rebuild times in containerized builds.

-_For a full walkthrough, see [Native Toolchain Support](https://github.com/rdkcentral/meta-stack-layering-support/blob/develop/docs/native-toolchain-support.md)._
+_For a full walkthrough, see [Native Pkgs and Toolchain Prebuilt Mode](https://github.com/rdkcentral/meta-stack-layering-support/blob/develop/docs/nativepkg-toolchain-prebuilt-mode.md)._

 ---